-O: What vote is necessary to pass the items of business at the Annual Meeting?
+Q: What vote is necessary to pass the items of business at the Annual Meeting?

 A: Assuming a quorum is present at the Annual Meeting, the three director nominees will be elected if they receive a plurality of the votes cast.
 This means that the three individuals nominated for election to the Board of Directors who receive the most "FOR" votes will be elected unless other candidates properly nominated for election receive a greater number of votes.
 No other candidates have been nominated.
 Only votes "FOR" or "WITHHELD" are counted in determining whether a plurality has been cast in favor of a director nominee.
 If you withhold authority to vote with respect to the election of some or all of the nominees, your shares will not be voted with respect to those nominees indicated.

 Abstentions and broker non-votes have no effect on the proposal relating to the election of directors.

-The affirmative vote of a majority of the shares present or represented by proxy and entitled to vote on the proposal is required to approve Proposal Two and Proposal Three.
+The affirmative vote of a majority of the shares present or represented by proxy and entitled to vote on the proposal is required to approve Proposal Two, the ratification of Ernst & Young LLP as the Corporation's independent auditor for the fiscal year ending December 31, 2015, and Proposal Three, the approval, on an advisory basis, of the compensation of the Corporation's named executive officers.
 If your shares are represented at the Annual Meeting but you abstain from voting on either of these matters, your shares will be counted as present and entitled to vote on that matter for purposes of establishing a quorum, and the abstention will have the same effect as a vote against that proposal.